I tested 7 different quilt as you go methods in search of the perfect no hand sewing technique.

-- The thin sashing on the front makes it a bit more easy to figure out that you made it quilt as you go – not a problem for everyone but I would rather people couldn’t guess right away!
+- The thin sashing on the front makes it a bit easier to figure out that you made it quilt as you go – not a problem for everyone, but I would rather people couldn’t guess right away!

 Method 3: Quilt as You go with Joining Strips (Joining Strip on the Back)